mediaopt/braintree-commercetools-client/README.md

   It is **your** responsibility to develop this API
   The url that gets called to the endpoint of the connect app to vault the payment method for the current customer.
 Communicates with CommerceTools backend
   See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
+- isPureVault: `boolean`
+  Must be true to enable pure vaulting.

 ## Available Scripts